tdrexler1/Kepler_ML/README.md

 # Overview

 In this project, I explored various machine learning techniques used to create and tune predictive classifier models.
 The primary project goal was to find a model that could accurately predict whether a star was likely to have planets based on properties of the stellar system measured by the Kepler Space Telescope.
-In addition to the model tuning and selection process, I applied "double" cross-validation to assess the potential accuracy of any model created using the procedure I developed.
+In addition to the model tuning and selection process, I applied double cross-validation to assess the potential accuracy of any model created using the procedure I developed.

 I've included the project code in two RMarkdown files.
 [KOI_ML_explore.Rmd](KOI_ML_explore.Rmd) contains the code for my initial data set exploration and analysis, including plots of variable distributions for transformed and untransformed variables.
 [KOI_ML_model.Rmd](KOI_ML_model.Rmd) is the script I used for model training, parameter tuning, model selection, and selection process assessment.